-Family and individual case adoptions close after Christmas for the 2019 holiday season; however, monetary donations can still be made to support 100 Neediest Cases.
+Family and individual case adoptions close at the end of 2023; however, monetary donations can still be made to support 100 Neediest Cases.
 Please visit our donation page to help, today.

 Do I have to adopt a case or can I donate directly to the 100 Neediest Cases program?

 You can make a donation of any amount to the 100 Neediest Cases program to benefit the thousands of families that receive assistance during the holidays.
 Your donation helps to ensure all families in need submitted to the program receive some monetary donation.
 Please visit our donation page to make a donation.

 What does it mean to fundraise for 100 Neediest Cases?